leonbeckmann/lkm-tlskit/README.md

 A keylogger that hooks the tty->read function to receive all the input data from TTY/PTY pseudoterminals, which is used for the user interface, ssh, docker, ...
-The data will then be sent to an UDP server, control characters will be parsed to a specific string format.
+The data will then be sent to a UDP server, control characters will be parsed to a specific string format.

 * **CSPRNG hooking:**